- Quail are one of the simplest and most rewarding forms of poultry to keep.

 Although we have heard of this happening it is definitely not the norm.
 Quail have been reared as laying birds and any of these natural instincts have been bred out of them.
 Quail are relatively easy to hatch in an incubator for more advice on this feel free to contact us

 My friend says you can keep quail in an aviary, can you?

 Yes you can, as they tend to eat all the waste feed from the birds above.
 If you aim to keep them in an aviary make sure they have plenty of shelter from the birds above.

 Are quail easy to tame and handle?

 Quail are very easy to tame, just five minutes handling and they tend to calm down and become very placid.
-They love mealworms and will happily eat from your hands.

 Do the cock birds make any noise?

 The cock birds make a shrill noise, this is not very loud but if you have them in any number and have close neighbours you will have to bear this in mind when siting your quail house.
 The hens are very quiet with no call.